sneham-boop/scheduler/README.md

 2. Run `yarn install` on your CLI to install all dependencies.

 ### Database Setup
-A test database (db) must be created with seed data in it.
-This must have been done in the steps for the scheduler-api above, but here are some steps below.
+A test database must be created with seed data in it to allow for data persistence.
+This must have been done in the steps for the scheduler-api above, but here are some steps below to make sure nothing was missed.

 1. Clone the [scheduler-api](https://github.com/lighthouse-labs/scheduler-api) repo. `cd scheduler-api`
 2. `npm install` to add all dependencies.